Somali goat

-Somali goats in Ali Sabieh, Djibouti.

-The Somali goat is a goat breed from Somalia, Djibouti and northeast Kenya used primarily for the production of meat.
+The Somali is a Somali breed or group of breeds of domestic goat.
+It is distributed in Somalia, Djibouti, Eritrea, Ethiopia and north-eastern Kenya.
+It is used primarily for the production of meat.
 The animals have short ears and hair, usually white but sometimes with spots or patches.
-Both males and females have horns, although females are often polled.
+Both males and females typically have horns.
 The goats are drought tolerant and, when milked, can each yield one to three kilograms of milk daily, even when access to water is limited.